mozilla/browserid/docs/ATTRIBUTE_CERTS.md

 ### 4.2.
 RP API

 In order to minimise the impact on existing behaviour, attribute certificates are not sent unless the RP explicitly indicates its desire for them.
-It does this by including one or both of the `experimental_requiredScopes` and `experimental_optionalScopes` properties in the parameters passed when acquiring an assertion.
-The attribute certificate selector dialog will not be shown unless the RP requires at least one attribute, or it includes a single-valued array in `experimental_optionalScopes` containing the value `'*'`.
+It does this by including one or both of the `experimental_essentialScopes` and `experimental_voluntaryScopes` properties in the parameters passed when acquiring an assertion.
+The attribute certificate selector dialog will not be shown unless the RP requires at least one attribute, or it includes a single-valued array in `experimental_voluntaryScopes` containing the value `'*'`.

 ### 4.3. localStorage properties